hybridgroup/gocv/README.md

 # Go OpenCV3

-Golang bindings for the [OpenCV 3](http://opencv.org/) computer vision package.
+This Go package provides bindings for the [OpenCV 3](http://opencv.org/) computer vision library.

 Supports the latest release of OpenCV (v3.3) on Linux, OS X, and (soon) Windows.

+It also supports the [Intel Computer Vision SDK](https://software.intel.com/en-us/cvsdk-devguide) using the Photography Vision Library (PVL).
+Check out the [PVL README](./pvl/README.md) for more info.

 ## How to use